 Volunteers also pitch in to help with special events like the Annual Auction Gala Event and the opportunities don’t end there.

-Please call Volunteer Coordinator Bill Hague and he’ll help you find the volunteer options right for you.
+Please call Volunteer Coordinator, Cassie Waterman, and she’ll help you find the volunteer options right for you.

-If you are interested in an internship with Hearts Wtih A Mission, please email your resume and internship requirements to email@example.com
+If you are interested in an internship with Hearts With A Mission, please email your resume and internship requirements to email@example.com